Hppkk/ElaineEngine/README.md

 The steps below take you through cloning your own private fork, then compiling and running the editor yourself:

+Elanie Engine can be easily build by cmake.
+Make sure your cmake version is 3.26 or higher.

 ## Windows

 1. Download Git on your computer and use the following commond: